 The rest of our time in Sri Lanka we mostly used the Tuk-tuks.
 They’re easy to use, convenient and you can find them just about anywhere.
 We also discovered the buses in Unawatuna which we used to get to Mirissa and Galle.
 The buses are very frequent – we didn’t ever have to wait longer than five minutes.
 However, finding a bus stop can be a little tricky.
 But, they’re cheap and you can purchase your ticket onboard.
 But if all else fails, use the tuk-tuks.

 Sri Lanka Itinerary: 2 weeks for the beach lovers

-Of course, my highlight and a moment that I will treasure forever was getting engaged on one of the most beautiful beaches that we have ever laid our eyes on, and at sunrise.
+A moment that I will treasure forever and highlight of our trip was our engagement on one of the most beautiful beaches that we have ever laid our eyes on, and at sunrise.

 If you’re planning a trip to Thailand and need help with visa information, I would suggest checking out iVisa.com.
 The visa process can be very time-consuming, not to mention confusing, and iVisa strive to make the whole process simpler for travellers by taking care of all the nitty gritty details.